paddeaux/radian/README.md

 ### 3) Plotting
 The tool offers the ability to display the outputted points on a Matplotlib map to demonstrate both the final set of points as well as the intermediate steps and buffers/polygons generated to reach that last dataframe.

-### 4) Animation
-The tool has limited animation functionality.
-Currently the Matplotlib animate features are implemented to allow a Map animation showing each of the final points in the generated data set.
-The primary issue with this currently is the slow speed at which each frame of animation can be rendered.

 ## Planned Functionality: